shashankg1991/spectra/README.md

 	-Security config is parent of web config in spring.
 So beans if web config are not found in security config.
 To resolve this, I added all componet scans in Security config.
 Other option was to create one more config class and add componnet scan there.
 Then this calls must be added to WebInitializer : getRootConfigClasses()
 	-https://stackoverflow.com/questions/35344135/custom-userdetailsservice-it-seems-to-be-not-autowired

-Imports:
-	-Works using spring batch
-	-application.properties has values for source file and archive directory.
-	-BatchConfig.java is the entry point

 Spring books:
 	-https://github.com/arifhasnatnstucsteonGit/ProgrammingBooks